Byron4j/JrebelLicenseServerforJava/README.md

-# Jrebel License Server for Java
+# Jrebel & Jet Brains License Server for Java

-A license server for Jrebel products, it also support JRebel for Android and XRebel.
+A license server for Jrebel & JetBrains products, it also support JRebel for Android and XRebel.

 ***
 Thank ilanyu